m4ttsch/omscs-notes-notes/information-security/law-ethics-and-privacy.md

 ![](https://assets.omscs.io/63AB025B-A11C-43E2-80B2-74825F271520.png)

 ## Privacy Definition
-Justice Louis Brandeis made his famous statement about the “[right to be let alone](https://en.wikipedia.org/wiki/Louis_Brandeis#Olmstead_v._United_States_(1928)_%E2%80%93_Right_of_privacy)” almost 100 years ago; clearly, concerns about privacy are not new.
+Justice Louis Brandeis made his famous statement about the "[right to be let alone](https://en.wikipedia.org/wiki/Louis_Brandeis#Olmstead_v._United_States_(1928)_%E2%80%93_Right_of_privacy)" almost 100 years ago; clearly, concerns about privacy are not new.
 That being said, privacy in the digital era looks different than privacy in the early twentieth century.
 When we talk about privacy online, we are primarily referring to a user’s ability to control how data about him or her is collected, used, and shared by someone else.

 ## Privacy is Not a New Problem
 People have always worried about what others - friends, family, adversaries, the government - know about them, whether it be their whereabouts, activities, or preferences.
 In the modern, digital context, websites and other software capture use and distribute our information at an unprecedented scale.